-Saltus Investment Managers is a trading style of Saltus Partners LLP which is authorised and regulated by the Financial Conduct Authority and is incorporated 2
+Saltus Asset Management is a trading style of Saltus Partners LLP which is authorised and regulated by the Financial Conduct Authority and is incorporated 2

 as a limited liability partnership registered in England and Wales.
-Registered office: Solent Business Park, 3700 Parkway, Whiteley, Fareham PO15 7AW.
+Registered office: Solent Business Park, 4500 Parkway, Whiteley, Fareham PO15 7AZ.